raceychan/ididi/README.md

 ### Performance

-ididi is very efficient and performant,
+ididi is very efficient and performant, with average time complexity of O(n)

 #### `DependencyGraph.statical_resolve` (type analysis on each class, can be done at import time)

 Time Complexity: O(n) - O(n**2)

-O(n): more-real case, where each dependent has a constant number of dependencies, for example, each dependents has on average 3 dependencies.
+O(n): average case, where each dependent has a constant number of dependencies, for example, each dependents has on average 3 dependencies.

 O(n**2): worst case, where each dependent has as much as possible number of dependencies, for example, with 100 nodes, node 1 has 99 dependencies, node 2 has 98, etc.

+I personally don't think anyone would ever encouter the worse case in real-world, but even if someone does, you can still expect ididi resolve thousand of such classes in seoncds.

+As a reference:

+tests/test_benchmark.py 0.003801 seoncds to statically resolve 122 classes

 #### `DependencyGraph.resolve` (inject dependencies and build the dependent instance)